 Notes & Nutrition

 - Tamarind can come in a variety of preparations.
 Blocks of tamarind pulp require a bit of effort to prepare, including soaking in boiling water and then straining.
 Tamarind puree and tamarind paste are other options, with the paste being the thickest and most concentrated.
-It’s nearly solid, and pitch black in color.
-This is the version I use in this recipe.
-If you use one of the others, you will likely need to adjust the amount of tamarind used (likely increase it) to have a similar color and flavor.
+It’s extremely thick, and pitch black in color.
+This version will yield margaritas that look like the ones in these photos.
+Using tamarind puree will result in the same flavor but a more opaque drink.
+I’ve made it both ways, and they are equally great!
+They just look a little different depending on the type of tamarind product used.

 - You can use this recipe to make larger, restaurant-sized portions you certain can.
 Make 2 giant double margaritas, or 3 extra-generous margaritas.
 For the doubles just measure out 10 1/2 ounces per serving, and aim for 7 ounces per serving if you’re making 3 margaritas instead of 4.